Here is a list of my journal articles and published conference proceedings. You can also find me on Google Scholar.

 Flipped Learning approaches see UTS recognised in DET awards, UTS Science News, 28 October 2016.

-Citations recognise UTS-wide effort supporting student leaning, UTS First Year Experience team citation, UTS Newsroom, 7 October 2016.
+Citations recognise UTS-wide effort supporting student learning, UTS First Year Experience team citation, UTS Newsroom, 7 October 2016.